Adrydevmateo/mr-payment-sdk/prd/README.md

 ## 🎯 Product Overview

 ### Vision Statement
-To provide developers with a flexible, headless React payment SDK that enables rapid development of custom payment forms while maintaining full control over styling and user experience.
+To provide developers with a flexible, headless React payment HEADLESS that enables rapid development of custom payment forms while maintaining full control over styling and user experience.

 ### Mission Statement
 Empower developers to build beautiful, accessible, and secure payment experiences without the constraints of pre-styled components.